CADLabs/radCAD/README.md

 * [x] Distributed computing and remote execution in a cluster (AWS, GCP, Kubernetes, ...) using [Ray - Fast and Simple Distributed Computing](https://ray.io/)
 * [x] Hooks to easily extend the functionality - e.g. save results to HDF5 file format after completion
 * [x] Model classes are iterable, so you can iterate over them step-by-step from one state to the next (useful for gradient descent, live digital twins)
-* [x] Parameters can be a dataclass!
-This enables typing and dot notation for accessing parameters.
+* [x] Parameters can be configured using nested dataclasses!
+This enables typing and dot notation for accessing parameters, and the creation of parameter namespaces.

 ## Installation